How can I use my Canvas scan?

 If you’d like us to convert this scan into a professional-grade CAD file, you can now submit this scan to our Scan To CAD pipeline for processing.
 You can read more about placing an order here: How do I upload my scans for reprocessing or Scan To CAD?

 Using the measuring tool, you can take any measurement you need within seconds.
-Simply tap the ruler icon, then tap any two points to instantly get a measurement.
+Tap the ruler icon on the right hand side, then tap any two spots on the scan to measure.

 Notes, Annotations, and Images

 Canvas includes the ability to add notes to your scan so you can reference them later when you aren’t actively working with your clients!